-- 3.3 The carbon emissions of these sectors are slightly different due to the carbon intensity of the energy sources used; transport is responsible for 35% of emissions, industry and commercial for 26% and the domestic sector for 39%.
-See the Greenhouse Gas Emissions section below for further details. - 3.4 As a country, we spend £32 billion a year on heat (see DECC (2013) The Future of Heating) and almost three quarters of industrial energy use is to produce heat, often at very high temperatures (see DECC (2013) Estimates of heat use in the United Kingdom in 2013).
-The Energy

-South2East Local Energy Strategy (see South East LEP (2019) Energy South2East Local Energy Strategy) states that much of the heat produced in the South East is wasted through discharges into the atmosphere, despite the fact it could be reused in a number of ways.
-Uses for waste heat include:

-- reuse within the same facility for heating or cooling; - reuse by another end user via a heat network; - converting waste heat to power. - 3.5 This presents a huge opportunity to utilise more efficient technologies and achieve cost savings for the county's businesses and residents alike.
+- 3.3 As a country, we spend £32 billion a year on heat (see DECC (2013) The Future of Heating) and almost three quarters of industrial energy use is to produce heat, often at very high temperatures (see DECC (2013) Estimates of heat use in the United Kingdom in 2013).
+The Energy South2East Local Energy Strategy (see South East LEP (2019) Energy South2East Local Energy Strategy) states that much of the heat produced in the South East is wasted through discharges into the atmosphere, despite the fact it could be reused in a number of ways.
+Uses for waste heat include: - reuse within the same facility for heating or cooling; - reuse by another end user via a heat network; - converting waste heat to power. - 3.4 This presents a huge opportunity to utilise more efficient technologies and achieve cost savings for the county's businesses and residents alike.
 In the domestic sector, high heat consumption is due to the poor energy efficiency of our housing stock, which also contributes to poor housing conditions and fuel poverty (see the Fuel Poverty section below).